 How should a high school English teacher prepare for back to school this year?
 It’s a strange time.
+NOTE: I wrote this before the 2020-2021 school year when the situation was very strange due to COVID.

 I’m in the USA and as of the writing of this post, I’m headed back to school five days a week.
 We’ll have temperature checks, and adults will be in masks.